Tripartite alignment: Mixed systems

 The following examples from Nez Perce illustrate the intransitive-ergative-accusative opposition that holds in the third person:

 In the above examples, (2a) demonstrates the intransitive case marking (here coded as NOM), while (2b) demonstrates differential ergative and accusative markings.
 Thus, Nez Perce demonstrates tripartite differentiations in its third person morphology.

+In Ainu, only first person inclusive and fourth person (first person plural exclusive / logographical / indefinite / etc.) display tripartite alignment as shown in the table.